 A typical organisation produces huge swathes of data, much of it incidentally as part of daily operations.
 The information can be relevant to core activities or tangential to them, or seemingly almost irrelevant.
 Some of it may be duplicate data from other areas.
 And all this data exists in various locations, from in-house servers to desktops, laptops, phones, the cloud, notepads, desk drawers and filing cabinets.
 It’s everywhere – and usually unstructured too.

-To try and get some value from all this data various tools can be used to aggregate the information in ways to bring some analysis of it.
+You can get some value from all this data if you use various tools to aggregate the information and analyse it.
 The end result could be a spreadsheet or on-screen dashboard reporting on performance or outcomes.
 The point here is data analytics looks at historical data to provide information.
-The answers being shown are to questions asking about the past, e.g., how many patients were treated last week, or how many times a patient was visited to change dressings.
+You will find answers to questions asking about the past.
+For example how many patients were treated last week, or how many times a patient was visited to change dressings.
 That historical data may contain some patterns or relationships with other information.
 And this could prompt questions about tasks or operations.

 As the data is about the past, it means basing any decisions on this information are essentially guesses.
 Which brings us nicely to predictive analysis, where projections are created.
 This can help to test assumptions to refine ideas, but it has a drawback in being restricted on assuming past patterns remain the same.
 This automatically limits the range of what answers the data could provide to a business question.
 To a degree predictive analysis is still very useful of course, but patterns in data can be impacted.
 To try and accommodate variations requires human input and detailed, time-consuming work.

 Which is where we arrive at…

 This takes predictive analysis and learns through a process of making assumptions and testing them without human involvement.
 This ability to test for varying outcomes quickly speeds up accurate decision making, making it cost-effective to use